Coinme Pricing & Fees.

 Fee Examples

 Andrew wants to buy $100 of bitcoin at a Coinme-enabled Coinstar kiosk.
-The current market price for bitcoin is $50,000.
-Andrew sees a quoted bitcoin price on the Coinstar kiosk of $55,500, which represents the 11% cash exchange fee, then the 4% transaction fee for a total fee of 15%.
-To purchase $100 of bitcoin, he will need to insert $115 into the kiosk to cover the fees.
+The kiosk charges a 4% transaction fee and a 12.5% cash exchange fee for a total fee of 16.5%.
+To purchase $100 of bitcoin, he will need to insert $117 into the kiosk in order to cover the fees.
 Should Andrew want to send his bitcoin to another wallet, that transaction will be subject to a bitcoin network fee, which is publicly available here.

 Andrew wants to buy $100 of bitcoin at Coinme from a participating MoneyGram location (excluding WalMart).
 The current market price for bitcoin is $50,000.
 Andrew sees a quoted bitcoin price in the app of $52,000 which represents a 4% cash convenience fee, as well as a $2.75 transaction fee.
 To purchase $100 of bitcoin, he will need to provide $106.75 at the MoneyGram counter.
 Should Andrew want to send his bitcoin to another wallet, that transaction will be subject to a bitcoin network fee, which is publicly available here.